|Eris (originally provisionally named 'Xena')

 |The most massive dwarf planet so far discovered, and one of the largest (its diameter is only marginally smaller than that of Pluto), Eris pursues a highly eccentric orbit through the outer fringes of the Solar System.
 It has a single known moon, named Dysnomia.

-A distant body discovered in 2005, Eris has a diameter comparable with that of Pluto, but is rather more massive (its mass approaches a third of that of the Earth), making it the most massive of the dwarf planets currently known.
+A distant body discovered in 2005, Eris has a diameter comparable with that of Pluto, but is rather more massive.
+Its mass in fact approaches a third that of the Earth, making it the most massive of the dwarf planets currently known.